- Magazine majors made their annual recruiting trip to New York City in 2010.

 - Unique to Drake: Drake is one of the few private, liberal arts colleges to provide a full four- year sequence for magazines.
 Our competition comes from larger schools such as Northwestern, the University of Missouri at Columbia and the University of Kansas.

-Many magazine majors also work outside of classes on the nationally award-winning Drake Magazine.
+Many magazine majors also work outside of classes on the nationally award-winning Drake Magazine or The Annual.

 Learn more at the web site of the Magazine Studies department.